-This program out in symbolic form the information contained in a Ciao object file produced by the Ciao compiler.
+This program outputs in symbolic form the information contained in a Ciao object file produced by the Ciao compiler.
 This information includes:

 This program is specially useful for example for checking what assertions the assertion normalizer is producing from the original assertions in the file, what the compiler is actually seeing after some of the syntactic expansions (but before goal translations), or what bytecode instructions are generated.